cartesi/docs/cartesi-rollups/development/running-the-application.md

 ## Production Mode

-You must successfully build a Cartesi machine snapshot with sunodo build before running in this mode.
+Before running in this mode, you must successfully build a Cartesi machine snapshot with sunodo build.

 To start in production mode, the Docker Engine must be on.
 Run the following command: